5hidobu/AMSI_bypuss/README.md

 ---

-This repo is intended as an overview of AMSI bypass with API patching and technique detection.
+This repo is intended as an overview of AMSI bypass with API patching and detection techniques.
-There are several ways to do AMSI bypass, the repo may be updated with the other techniques.
+There are several ways to do AMSI bypass, the repo may be updated with the other techniques. (update: keep reading!)

 ---